HarryRobertson/Interesting/README.md

 	  in abstract base class
 	- wrap the XDocument handling in a custom class to make accessing children simpler
 	- more testing, continue in a TDD manner
+	- need a clean way to kill plugins that would otherwise run forever (don't worry, debug stop works just fine)
+	- add support for loading nested plugins

 Third party references:
 	- xUnit.net for testing (I didn't have time to implement my own testing framework too)